Juliette Gordon Low

 Juliette Gordon Low: Female

-Juliette Gordon Low: Society and Social Change\Founder
+Juliette Gordon Low: Social Welfare and Reform\Civic organization founder

-Juliette Gordon Low: Presidential Medal of Freedom
+Juliette Gordon Low: Civilian awards\Presidential Medal of Freedom

 Portrait